mauricio-b-mossi/Notes/Atomic Kotlin/OOP.md

 ### Abstract Classes

-An abstract class is like an ordinary class except one or moere functions or properties is
+An abstract class is like an ordinary class except one or more functions or properties is
 incomplete: a function lacks a definition or a property is declared without initialization.
 <mark>An interface is like an abstract class but without state.</mark>